 A course which should compulsorily be studied by a candidate as a core-requirement is termed as a Core course.
-The CORE courses of Study are of THREE types, viz - (i) Hard Core Course, and (ii) Soft Core Course, (iii) Open Elective and (iv)Mandatory Courses a.
+The CORE courses of Study are of THREE types, viz - (i) Hard Core Course, and (ii) Soft Core Course, (iii) Open Elective (iv)Mandatory Courses (v) Skill Enhancement Courses (vi) Foundation course a.
 Hard Core Course (HC):

-The Hard Core Course is a Core Course in the main branch of study and related branch(es) of study, if any that the candidates have to complete compulsorily.
+The Hard-Core Course is a Core Course in the main branch of study and related branch(es) of study, if any that the candidates have to complete compulsorily.